-Study abroad courses, a minimum of 12 and a maximum of 16 credits in the target language, whether passed or failed, are graded and count towards the student's GPA.

-Students are allowed to have their courses transferred to SUA if all courses have been pre-approved by the Director of the Language and Culture Program and the Director of the SAII Office before study abroad or within the first 14 days of semester classes (the first 3 days of pre-semester classes).
-No transfer credit may be granted for a course without pre-approval, even if the student passes it.

-No credit will be given for a course taken abroad in which the language of instruction is English or any language other than the target language.
-Students will receive a grade of F or Non-Pass and may fail to meet the minimum of 12 credits if a course was not taught in their target language.
+Study abroad courses, ranging from a minimum of 12 to a maximum of 16 credits in the target language, contribute to the student's GPA regardless of whether they pass or fail.
+For credit transfer eligibility, students must obtain pre-approval for all courses from the Director of the Language and Culture Program and the Director of the SAII Office either before commencing study abroad or within the first 14 days of semester classes (the first 3 days of pre-semester classes).
+No transfer credit will be granted for courses without prior approval, even if successfully completed.
+No credit will be awarded for courses taken abroad if they are taught in English or any language other than the target language.
+Such courses will result in a grade of F or Non-Pass, potentially causing the student to fall short of the minimum 12-credit requirement if not taught in the target language.

-Individual courses taken abroad cannot be transferred for the fulfillment of SUA graduation requirements.
-As long as you complete the required number of credits abroad (12 to 16)

-with the appropriate courses, you are given SUA credit for study abroad, but not for specific coursework in particular concentrations.
+Individual courses taken abroad cannot be directly applied to fulfill SUA graduation requirements.
+While credits earned during study abroad (ranging from 12 to 16) contribute to overall SUA credit, they do not fulfill specific coursework requirements for particular concentrations.